Exchange Online Protection overview

 In Europe, the Middle East, and Africa (EMEA), all Exchange Online mailboxes are located in EMEA datacenters, and all messages are routed through EMEA datacenters for EOP filtering.

-In Asia-Pacific (APAC), all Exchange Online mailboxes are located in APAC datacenters, but messages are currently routed through EMEA datacenters for EOP filtering.
-This is targeted to be changing in the fourth quarter of 2014, when messages will be routed through APAC datacenters for EOP filtering.
+In Asia-Pacific (APAC), all Exchange Online mailboxes are located in APAC datacenters, and messages are currently routed through APAC datacenters for EOP filtering.

 For the Government Community Cloud (GCC), all Exchange Online mailboxes are located in U.S. datacenters and all messages are routed through U.S. datacenters for EOP filtering.